aksezehraimran/cafe-picante-social-media-pitch/README.md

 - Instagram Feed Concepts
 - Reel Concepts
-- Content Strategy
+- Market Analysis
-- Weekly Content Plan
+- Competitor Analysis

 My goal for this is to showcase a modern, aesthetic social media direction inspired by contemporary café brands while highlighting Café Picante's food, coffee, and hotpot experience to help the brand grow.